mikependon/RepoDB.NET/pages/operations/bulkmerge.md

 ###### DataReader

-Below is the sample code to bulk-merge via data reader.
+Below is the sample code to bulk-merge via `DbDataReader`.

 ```csharp
 using (var sourceConnection = new SqlConnection(sourceConnectionString))